I read the emails at the break, and I know, I know, I'm not taking enough calls.

 Correct.

-And my toothbrushes are being sold in package of twelve with January, February, March, April, May, June, so that people know when to change their toothbrush once a month.
+And my toothbrushes are being sold in package of 12 with January, February, March, April, May, June, so that people know when to change their toothbrush once a month.

-I hooked up with a um with a first generation Chinese fellow in Baltimore who whom hooked me up with uh a manufacturing entity in in China.
+I hooked up with a first-generation Chinese fellow in Baltimore who whom hooked me up with a manufacturing entity in China.

 And what we did is I named a calendar brush.

-We got the toothbrushes after a couple of years worth of jumping to the hoops and the U.S. Pat and stuff.
+We got the toothbrushes after a couple of years worth of jumping through the hoops and the U.S. patent stuff.

-We have everything up, we're ready to go, and I'm ready to take my toothbrushes over two customs into Baltimore.
+And I'm ready to take my toothbrushes over to customs into Baltimore.

-Well, for those in real linda, that's 75 grand.
+Well, for those in Rio Linda, that's 75 grand.

 And they said, the Food and Drug Administration is now classifying your toothbrushes as a medical device number.